Law Firm Specializing in Contempt Actions Filed in the Inland Empire of Southern California

 The charging affidavit fails to allege facts sufficient to make out a prima facie case of contempt.

 The same charge was previously made on the same facts and the allegation was previously discharged on the merits.

 The order expired before the alleged violation date.

 What to Expect at a Contempt Hearing in California Family Court

 Either the cited (or his or her attorney) must appear at the hearing on the OSC re Contempt.
 The court may proceed in the absence of the alleged contemnor or his or her attorney, if it finds the OSC re Contempt and Affidavit for Contempt forms were properly served and the failure to appear was voluntary (Cal Civ.
 Proc.
 Code § 1217).
 At the hearing, the moving party must present admissible evidence sufficient to prove the elements of the alleged contempt, beyond a reasonable doubt.
 However, the charging and opposing affidavits are hearsay and thus inadmissible over objection (Cal Evid.
 Code § 1200(a), (b)).

-Contact Our Experienced Riverside, California Contempt Attorney Now
+Contact Our Experienced Family Law Contempt Attorney Now

 Litigants can rely on the experience of our Riverside contempt attorneys in filing, prosecuting, and defending contempt actions.
 Our Southern California family law firm fights hard to make the legal system work for our clients.
-Contact our accomplished and dedicated Riverside contempt lawyers today by calling 951-888-3300 to learn how our experienced contempt attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.
+Our attorneys have litigated contempt cases throughout the State of California, including Riverside, Los Angeles, Orange and San Bernardino counties.
+Call the experienced family law attorneys at Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.
+Learn how our experienced contempt attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.